 Whether the company is intending to expand its services and products or is eyeing new markets, make sure you portray yourself as an essential part of accomplishing those goals.

-This cover letter introduction works because the candidate immediately shows that they’ve been successful in establishing new international business relationships, and then connects that to the current business goals of the company they’re applying to work with.
+This paragraph works because the candidate shows that they’ve been successful in establishing new international business relationships.
+They then connect that experience to the current business goals of the company they’re applying to work with.

 3. Demonstrate that you’re a perfect culture fit

 Besides having the necessary skills and experience to be able to excel in the position, hiring managers also want to know if you’ll be a good fit at the company.

 Read the job description carefully, check out the company’s website, and have a look at their social media.
 Is the language used professional and straightforward, or more relaxed?
 Adapt the tone of your cover letter depending on what you find out through your research.

 For example, you could: